alangrainger/share-note/README.md

 If your MathJax / LaTeX elements are not displaying correctly, `Force re-upload` the note which is having the issues to force your custom stylesheet to be rebuilt with the MathJax classes included.

+### Video files aren't uploading

+Local video files aren't supported due to how much hosting storage would be required.
+You can host a video file with any third-party provider and the embed it into your note.

 ## Running your own server

 [See the docs here](docs/Running%20your%20own%20server.md).